wafer-bw/udx-discord-bot/README.md

 make mocks
 # Run all the things you should before you make a commit
 make precommit
+# Deploy to preview
+make preview
+# Deploy to production
+make deploy
 ```

 ### Usage (WINDOWS) (WIP)